 Do things for other people

 Showing kindness and compassion to others can be challenging when we are anxious or low, but helping others helps us feel good about ourselves, as well as making life nicer for everyone.
-So, think about volunteering if you are not working at the moment, or put a note through the door of a neighbour who is older or ill offering to help, or think about putting books, jigsaws or toys you won’t be using in a box for people to help themselves to, or post the offer of them online.
-You can put them outside in the sun, or clean them with disinfectant first.
-It can be a simple as putting a teddy or a rainbow in your window to cheer up passers-by.
+So, think about volunteering if you can, or put a note through the door of a neighbour who is older or ill offering to help, or think about putting books, jigsaws or toys you won’t be using in a box for people to help themselves to, or post the offer of them online.

 Remember to reset

 If you have a bad day, leave it at that.
 Tomorrow is a chance to have a better day and try some of the things above.
 We will all have days which are harder, and that is ok.
 Be kind to yourself and remember you can always change what you do next.

-Mental health support is now available to Derbyshire residents of all ages through a new 24-hour mental health support line.
+Mental health support is now available to Derbyshire residents of all ages through our 24-hour mental health support line.
 Call 0800 028 0077 (this is a freephone number) at any time of day, seven days a week.